Every year on April 12th, lucid dreamers around the world unite to celebrate the annual Lucid Dreaming Day.

 Hearne's EOG experiment was formally recognized through publication in the journal for The Society for Psychical Research.
 Unfortunately, this fell short of the required reading material for most relevant experts and his work went widely unknown.

-A few years later, in 1983, Dr Stephen LaBerge performed another ocular signaling experiment at Stanford University.
-He went on to forge a lifelong career in the field of lucid dream research and is a widely known expert on the subject, often credited for being the first to scientifically verify lucid dreaming.
+A few years later, in 1983, Dr Stephen LaBerge performed another lucid dreaming experiment at Stanford University involving eye signaling.
+He went on to forge a lifelong career in the field of lucid dream research and is a widely known expert on the subject.

 The media fell in love with the romantic idea of lucid dreaming being a real phenomenon and today it frequently hits the headlines - curiously, in both science and paranormal media streams.

-Clearly, both Hearne and LaBerge have played significant roles in this field and it's important that we recognize both of their contributions over the years.
-But on April 12th, we'll remember the Neil Armstrong of lucid dreaming: the humble shop worker, Alan Worsley, and his landmark eye movement signals to Dr Keith Hearne working through the night in his sleep research lab.
+Both Hearne and LaBerge played significant roles in this field and it's important that we recognize both of their contributions over the years.
+However, on April 12th, we also like to remember the Neil Armstrong of lucid dreaming.
+We remember the humble shop worker, Alan Worsley, and his landmark eye movement signals that formally communicated to the world of science: lucid dreaming is real.

-I believe that if every human being were to start harnessing the power of lucid dreams then our culture, art, technology, medicine, science and beliefs would quickly evolve in a whole new direction.
-The human race would be enriched as a result, both individually and universally.
+We believe that if everyone could harness the power of lucid dreams, then our culture, art, technology, science, and belief systems could positively evolve in a new direction.
+Humans could be enriched as a result, both individually and as a species.
+And that is the spirit behind Lucid Dreaming Day.